wso2-attic/product-integration-server/README.md

-# WSO2 Integration (Ballerina)
+# WSO2 Integration

-WSO2 Integration a.k.a Ballerina is the platform for building services and integrations using sequence diagram like visual representation.
+WSO2 Integration is the platform for building services and integrations using sequence diagram like visual representation.

 # Introduction